My Story

 The Need

-After Gusto acquired Symmetry in 2021, they needed help migrating their payments and filing product to a new internal platform.
+After Gusto acquired Symmetry in 2021, they needed engineers to help migrate their payments and filing systems to a new internal platform.
 I volunteered to embed with their team.

 The Outcome